Introduction

 -

-Fixed Location: Select from predefined locations
+Fixed Location: Select predefined location

 -